’90 Day Fiance’ Danielle Mullins Accuses Mohammed Jbali Of Scamming Fans

 90 Day Fiance couple Danielle Mullins and Mohamed Jbali is still in the middle of an ugly divorce drama.
-Danielle previously accused her estranged husband of cheating on her with Luisa Berry but a new report revealed that the reality star was also “scamming” 90 Day Fiance fans, asking for “donations” on social media.
+Danielle previously accused her estranged husband of cheating on her with Luisa Berry, but a new report revealed that the reality star was also “scamming” 90 Day Fiance fans, asking for “donations” on social media.

 Radar Online has recently got a hold of the annulments papers filed by Danielle Mullins from Erie Country Common Pleas Court.
 In the documents, the 90 Day Fiance star held that Mohamed Jbali did not only cheat on her with Luisa Berry but also had multiple affairs throughout their marriage.
 Danielle revealed that Mohamed used different Facebook pages to communicate with fans of the show and attempted to scam these innocent women.